 The type and severity of symptoms can vary from person to person.
 Some people experience constipation only rarely, while for others it’s a chronic condition.

-Constipation has a variety of causes but is often the result of slow movement of food through the digestive system.
+Constipation has a variety of causes but is often the result of the slow movement of food through the digestive system.

 This may be due to dehydration, poor diet, medications, illness, diseases affecting the nervous system or mental disorders.

 Fortunately, certain foods can help relieve constipation by adding bulk, softening the stool, decreasing gut transit time and increasing stool frequency.

 - In addition, it’s vital to drink plenty of water.
 Keep in mind that your fluid requirements will increase when you increase your fiber intake.

 - Regular exercise is another critical factor in improving symptoms of constipation and developing a healthy bowel habit.

 If you have constipation, try to gradually introduce some of the foods below to your diet, as well as drink plenty of water and engage in physical exercise, to improve your regularity, stool consistency, and overall comfort.
 Here are 17 foods that can help relieve constipation and keep you regular.

 1. Sesame seeds Sesame seeds make great home remedies for constipation, according to a study published in the International Journal for Research in Applied Science and Engineering Technology.
 The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem and provide constipation relief.
 Add the seeds to cereals or salads for crunch, or pulverize them in a coffee grinder and sprinkle on food like a seasoning.

 Apples are rich in fiber.
 In fact, one medium-sized apple with the skin on (about 182 grams) contains 4.4 grams of fiber, which is 17% of the recommended daily intake (7).